osic/ref-impl/documents/osic-deploy/osic-configure.rst

 The ``ubuntu-14.04.3-server-unattended-osic-swift`` cobbler profile creates one RAID1 raid group and 10 RAID0 raid groups each containing one disk.
 The HP Storage Controller does not present a disk to the operating system unless it is in a RAID group.
-Because Swift needs to deal with individual, non-RAIDed disks, the only way to do this is to put each disk into its own RAID0 raid group.
+Because swift needs to deal with individual, non-RAIDed disks, the only way to do this is to put each disk into its own RAID0 raid group.